Psychologist

 Performance anxiety can occurs in a variety of public and private situations including sports, acting, singing and musical presentations, test taking, public speaking, and sexual intimacy.

-Performance anxiety is not a phobia.
-However, it is a potentially very disruptive level of anxiety that can develop in any situation where you have to perform an activity.
+Performance anxiety is a very disruptive level of anxiety that can develop in any situation where you have to perform an activity.
 Performance anxiety occurs in both public and private contexts but, whatever the situation, the pattern of behavior is usually the same.

 First, you start to worry thinking about the things that could do wrong.
 Then anxiety develops and the anxiety gets in the way of your own performance - a self-fulfilling prophecy.
 For example, sexual performance anxiety can become a major issue within a relationship.
 Whether from premature ejaculation, impotence or some other sexual difficulty, anxiety around sex develops and this only makes things worse.
 Ultimately, a vicious circle is created, when worrying about your performance exacerbates the original problem, until the sexual performance anxiety becomes a problem in itself.